SjorsScholten/FoodForThoughts/docs/services/account_service.md

 ## Responsibility

-The account service will handle everything involving accounts.
+The account service will handle everything involving accounts (account creation, management, and following).

+An account allows a user to create their own posts and follow accounts.

+When an account follows an another account, this account will recieve updates from the followed account.

 ## Actions